isabella232/solutions-geoevent-java/solutions-geoevent/processors/bearing-processor/README.md

 # Bearing Processor

-The Geometry Processors demonstrate how to extend GeoEvent Processor to build custom processors that perform actions and processing on the geometries of a GeoEvent Service.
+Bearing Processor - Calculates a bearing in degrees between 2 point geometries or 2 sets of (x,y) coordinates.

 ![Image of Bearing Processor](bearingProcessor.png)

-## Features

-* Bearing Processor - Calculates a bearing in degrees between 2 point geometries or 2 sets of (x,y) coordinates.

 ## Sections